nathanleiby/sectionizer/README.md

 ## Example Songs during Demo

 1. easy one : Daft Punk

+`004 Daft Punk - Get Lucky (feat.
+Pharrell Williams).mp3`

+%run update_song.py 004

+3. harder one : has sound at start .. but can offset by beats...
+I need to get better at automating this

+`016 Capital Cities - Safe and Sound.mp3`

+%run update_song.py 016

-2. harder one : has a pause at start.. but can use start_of thing to work it
+3. harder one : has quiet at start.. but can use start_of thing to work it

-3. harder yet : has 4 and 8 bar fills, so i can't just guess that sections are repeatedly in blocks of 16
+`017 Pink - Just Give Me A Reason feat.
+Nate Ruess.mp3`

+%run update_song.py 017

-4. to improve in the future...
+4. to improve... total mess

+`015 Selena Gomez - Come and Get It.mp3`

+%run update_song.py 015

+5. others that work ok

+`012 Maroon 5 - Love Somebody.mp3`

+%run update_song.py 012

+`007 Florida Georgia Line ft.
+Nelly - Cruise.mp3`

+%run update_song.py 007

+`009 Anna Kendrick - Cups.mp3`

+%run update_song.py 009

 ## Future Work

+More Sections.

+- Right now I am basically finding "the closet place to an EN guessed section".
+But there are more sections in the song than just these. (or occasionally, they might not be real user-perceived sections.)
+- Granualarity of sections? (e.g. fills/prechorus/break/pickup/other vs intro/verse/chorus/outro)

 Improved quality.